Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

 ---

 ## Cloning the VM
-When you have done all the previous steps, you should have a working Ubuntu VM (with a mapped/shared folder), that is accessible from the host via network.
+When you have done all the previous steps, you should have a working Ubuntu-VM (with a mapped/shared folder), that is accessible from the host via network.
 This VM will be a kind of *basic* VM, that is used for every installation of Moodle or Opencast in this guide.
 For it, a *Full Clone* of this VM will always be created.
 A *Full Clone* of a VM in VirtualBox is an exact copy of the original VM.
 To create a *Full Clone* of a VM with VirtualBox, do the following steps: